EM-Track | Designing Hardware for AIS Class B Transceivers | Marine Product | User-Centred Design, Material Science, Testing, Design For Manufacture

 Em-trak needed a global redesign of its AIS transceiver to consolidate multiple product configurations into a new, single enclosure that would perform in the toughest marine environments.

 The Result?
 A flagship product that ensures quick install and ease of use.
-Sold worldwide & chosen by marine professionals who value performance and expect nothing but the best.
+Sold worldwide and chosen by marine professionals who value performance and expect nothing but the best.

 Integrating seamless user interaction and communication transmission in the harshest environments at sea were critical requirements along with enabling quick, easy installation into a range of seafaring vessels that also incorporated a branding refresh to reach new customers.